mattcarlotta/env/README.md

     "dev": "ENV_DIR=custom/path/to/directory ENV_LOAD=.env.base,.env.dev node app.js"
   },
   "dependencies": {
-    "snackables": "^x.x.x"
+    "@noshot/env": "^x.x.x"
   }
 }
 ```

 #### ENV_ENCODE

-By defining an `ENV_ENCODE` variable, this will let snackables know you'd like to set the encoding type of the `.env.*` file(s).
+By defining an `ENV_ENCODE` variable, this will let @noshot/env know you'd like to set the encoding type of the `.env.*` file(s).
 The following file encode types are supported:

 ```
 ascii